This post may contain affiliate links. Please read our disclosure policy.

 The chicken soaks up all the bright, bold flavors from the lemony marinade, and roasting it alongside the vegetables lets everything caramelize and come together beautifully.

-Explore our flavorful single serving sheet pan chicken recipes like Chicken Fajitas, spiced Chicken Shawarma, and classic Chicken and Vegetables.
+Explore our flavorful single serving sheet pan chicken recipes like chicken fajitas for one, spiced chicken shawarma for one, and classic single serving chicken and vegetables.

 joanie's signature.